znuny/manual/source/admin/authentication/token/index.rst

 .. image:: images/oauth2_admin_add.png
     :alt: Image Add Token

-The following fields are needed:
+The following fields are needed, depending on the OAuth2 flow:

 Name
     A name for the token.